alecthomas/kong/README.md

 }
 ```

-But under some circumstances, hooks are the right choice.
+But under some circumstances, hooks can be useful.

 ### Other options